finos/tracdap/doc/modelling/tutorial/chapter_3_inputs_and_outputs.rst

 Dynamic inputs and outputs allow a model to work with data when the schema is not known in advance.
 This allows one model to work with a wide range of data inputs, which can be very useful if you have common requirements that need to be satisfied across a large data estate.
-Common examples include scenario generation, post-processing outputs, model monitoring and data quality reporting.
+Common examples include scenario generation, post-processing of model outputs, model monitoring and data quality reporting.

-These examples include....
-TODO

 .. tip::